Ystrad: Notable people

 Several notable people are associated with Ystrad.
-Sir Ben Bowen Thomas was born in Ystrad and became a prominent civil servant and educationalist.
+Jonathan Rees (1841–1905), who wrote under the pen name Nathan Wyn, was a poet and colliery official who moved to Ystrad in 1877 and worked at Bodringallt Colliery.
+He won six prizes at the 1900 National Eisteddfod and published two collections of poetry.
+Sir Ben Bowen Thomas was born in Ystrad and became a civil servant and educationalist.
 He served as Permanent Secretary to the Welsh Department of the Ministry of Education and chairman of UNESCO's executive board.
 He was knighted in 1950.

 Annie Powell was born in Ystrad and became Britain's first female Communist mayor when elected Mayor of Rhondda in 1979.
 A teacher for 40 years, she joined the Communist Party in 1938 and served as a councillor for over twenty years.

 Local sportsmen include rugby players Mike Griffiths, Maurice Richards and Rex Willis, all Wales internationals and British Lions.
 Football is represented by Wales international Mel Hopkins and manager Nathan Jones.
 John Dennis Boocker (1922–1987), known as "Dinny", was a professional rugby league footballer who played for Wales.

-Other notable residents include Jill Evans, a former Plaid Cymru MEP, and artist Ernest Zobole, a founding member of the Rhondda Group and 56 Group Wales, regarded as one of Wales' most important modern artists.
+Other residents include Jill Evans, a former Plaid Cymru MEP, and artist Ernest Zobole, a founding member of the Rhondda Group and 56 Group Wales.